17. Cae Pwll y Bo Nature Reserve

 What to look out for:

 The globeflower is a member of the buttercup family and has beautiful, dense, yellow flowers.
-Up to 650 flowers have been counted at Cae Pwll y Bo in June and this is possibly the largest remaining stand in mid Wales of this attractive plant.
+Over 1500 flowers have been counted here in early summer (new record of 2055 counted in June 2010) and this is possibly the largest remaining stand in mid Wales of this attractive plant.
 Elsewhere in Wales, its numbers have significantly decreased.

 Other interesting flowers in the meadow include devil's-bit scabious and great burnet..
 According to the "Doctrine of Signatures", believed in by ancient herbalists, the dark crimson flower heads of great burnet suggested blood, so for centuries this plant was used to staunch wounds and as a remedy for internal bleeding.
 Its Latin name sanguisorb means "blood absorbing".
 More recently, the root was peeled and used to treat burns.